 Required prerequisite knowledge equivalent for admission to the Master's in English and Literacy Studies.
 A Bachelor's degree, which includes at least 80 ECTS credits in English language and literature is required.
 30 credits of the 80 credits must be at an advanced level.

-As a seminar in literary criticism and theory, students should have successfully completed several advanced-level BA courses in English-language literature and literary studies.
+As an MA seminar in literary criticism and theory, students should have successfully completed several upper-level BA courses in English-language literature and literary studies.

 This reading-intensive course presupposes that students have a solid background in literature and literary studies (or closely related specialized courses) that prepared them to engage with intellectually serious and formally skillful works of literature, theory, and criticism.

 • Format: Short essay(s).
 Total words:4000 words (±10%, excluding bibliography, quotations longer than 100 words)